What’s with the Statue?

 (https://www.youtube.com/watch?v=tE_3-ipOiPE)

-Later in the week, there will be two excerpts with examples of how the credit union implements this vision.
+Later in the series, there will be an example of how the credit union implements his vision.

 This Child Here